placaille/sim-duckiebot-lanefollowing-demo/README.md

 `dt_dependent_node`: A simple, toy example of how to build a node that has a dependency with the current stack.
 You can use this as a model to build and add your own ROS nodes, making sure to edit the `CMakeLists.txt` (inside of your node, for dependencies + building things like msgs & services) and the Dockerfile to ensure your files and folders get copied into the `cudtom_ws/src` directory before you build with catkin_make.

-`custom_line_detector`: A *copied* node from `10-lane-control` inside of the `Software` repo, we also provide this as an example of how to copy, edit, build, and launch a node.
+`dolores_lane_filter`: A *copied* node from `10-lane-control` inside of the `Software` repo, we also provide this as an example of how to copy, edit, build, and launch a node.
 This serves as an example, and is commented out in `lf_slim.launch`.
 Remember, when copying a node, you either need to make sure that (A) that copied node isn't running with the same name elsewhere (just copy it out in the launch file) and that (B) you remap the topics properly.

 `lf_slim.launch`: A launch file that launches the whole lane following stack, but at the bottom has the code to launch our simple test node.
 It launches nodes just the way you normally might in ROS, and because our workspaces are overlayed, will be able to find code or nodes in both your new workspace, as well as the old one.